 "This tour was the perfect gift idea, something to do instead of something to dust."

 “We had a beautiful day for the leisurely walking tour of the neighborhood where the 17th and 18th century homes have been meticulously maintained as well as their gardens.
 Along the way we stopped at six eating establishments and enjoyed sampling delicious offerings.
 The ribs at Perro Salado were awesome and dessert at White Horse Tavern was to die for.
-Thanks to our pleasant and informative guide we had a very enjoyable afternoon.”-- Wendy from Wakefield RI
+Thanks to our pleasant and informative guide we had a very enjoyable afternoon.”

 "History Meets Lunch at Rhode Island Red Food Tours"